Cyoda-platform/java-client-template/src/main/resources/functional_requirements/user_requirement_additional_info.md

-Thank you for sharing your user stories and the reference for your 'Purrfect Pets' API app!
-Let's dig deeper into the functionalities based on your requirements:
+Thank you for providing the reference along with your user stories for the 'Purrfect Pets' API app!
+Let's flesh out the functionality a bit more based on your requirements:

-1. **Viewing Pets**:
+1. **Viewing Available Pets**:
    - **User Story**: *As a user, I want to view a list of available pets, so I can choose one that I like.*
-     - **Response**: The app should display a visually appealing list of pets, including images and basic details (like name and breed) for each pet.
+     - **Response**: The app should present a comprehensive list of pets with key details displayed, such as:
+       - Pet name
+       - Type (cat, dog, etc.)
+       - Age
+       - A thumbnail image
+       - A short description.

-2. **Filtering Pets**:
+2. **Filtering Pets by Type**:
    - **User Story**: *As a user, I want to filter pets by type (like cats, dogs, etc.), so I can find my ideal pet easily.*
-     - **Response**: The app should provide filter options, allowing users to select pet types.
-Once a type is selected, the list should dynamically update to show only the relevant pets.
+     - **Response**: The app should include filter options on the interface.
+Users should be able to select a pet type (for example, "Cats" or "Dogs"), and the displayed list should update to show only those pets that match the selected type.

-3. **Additional Functionalities**:
+3. **Additional Features**:
-   - Would you like to add any other features, such as:
+   - Do you have any other functionalities in mind?
+For instance:
-     - A search function to find specific breeds?
+     - Would you like to include a search bar for users to find specific breeds?
-     - An option for users to save their favorite pets for later?
+     - Should there be an option for users to save their favorite pets to a personal list?

-4. **User Engagement**:
-   - How would you like to enhance user engagement?
-For example:
-     - Should there be a section for user reviews or success stories from pet adoptions?

-Feel free to elaborate on any of these points or add more functionalities!
+Feel free to share any more ideas or features you'd like to include!
 If everything looks good and there's nothing else to discuss, just click 'Approve' to move to the next step.